 An elegant green space overlooking the Old Fortress across the moat, Boschetto Garden is one of the often-missed Corfu Old Town attractions.
 The inviting space is marked with colorful flowers, fountains, busts of Greek literary greats and a statue of the Ionian Academy founder, Count Frederick Guilford.

-Not only is the pretty garden a good place to take in views of the Old Fort, but it also has a playground for kids and public toilet (for a small fee).
-The brightly painted Panagia Holy Church of the Virgin Mary Mandrakina Church at the north end of Boschetto Garden is a popular spot for photographs and weddings.
+Not only is the pretty garden a good place to take in views, but it also has a playground and public toilet (for a small fee).
+The Panagia Holy Church of the Virgin Mary Mandrakina at the north end of Boschetto Garden is a popular spot for photographs and weddings.

 #3 Sit in Spianada Square

 Marking the western boundary of Spianada Square is Liston, a lovely lane that is a Corfu Town must see sight.
-The wide street dates to the early 1800s and features a mashup of architectural elements introduced by the Venetians, French and British.
+Dating to the early 1800s, it features a mashup of architectural elements, including Venetian, French and British.
 The result is an enchanting façade of majestic arches with hanging lanterns and waving flags.

-At one time, only nobility was allowed to walk on Liston, but it’s of course open to everyone now.
-Visitors can stroll the length of Liston Lane – and, if time allows, stop at one of the cafes for a coffee or a restaurant for lunch.
+At one time, only nobility was allowed to walk on Liston.
+Today, visitors stroll its length and perch at one of the many cafes or restaurants.

 #5 See Artifacts at the Corfu Museum of Asian Art